matomoto/bot-filter/README.md

 - typical bot keywords
 - missing of typical characters like `/` and `.`

+Check browser version number (Chromium / Firefox)
+- Grab the number of the browser version number
+- Set a minimum of browser version number
+- Exclude browser versions on the base of the number

 Check for Header Keynames:
 - `'Accept'` must be exist
 - `'Accept-Language'` must be exist